hiiiiiKlaos/Rainbow-Matrix/README.md

 # Rainbow-Matrix
-Hello, welcome to my rainbow matrix console application.
+Hello, welcome to my rainbow matrix program.

 To use this program, you must install the requried librarys down below in your terminal:
 > pip3 install colorama